Unidata/cloudcontrol/GettingStarted.md

 If you are <a href="https://docs.docker.com/engine/installation/">installing Docker</a> from scratch, Docker runs a variety of <a href="https://docs.docker.com/engine/installation/">platforms</a>.
 Follow the appropriate Docker <a href="https://docs.docker.com/engine/installation/">installation instructions</a> for your operating system.

+CloudControl communicates with a remote instance of Docker over specified ports (usually 2375 or 2376 by default).
+Be sure those ports are open on the machine running Docker Machine.
+(Consult your systems administrator if you are unfamiliar with modifying firewall rules, etc.)

 NOTE: CloudControl uses this super awesome <a href="https://github.com/docker-java/docker-java">Java Docker API client</a> which follows a precedence of where it gets its configs from.
 You enter the Docker client settings in the web application, but if the Docker system environment variables  (<code>DOCKER_HOST</code> and <code>DOCKER_CERT_PATH</code>) are visible to the user running the servlet container, the Java Docker API client will glom onto the environment variable settings and use them first.